The hottest place on Earth

 In the 1950s a caravan with camels bringing a load of wheat was going through the desert from Shahdad to Khorasan.
-Due to an accident they had to leave the wheat in the desert near the Gandom Beryan hill.
-Few days later drivers of another caravan noted the abandoned load – the grains were scorched due to the heat.
+Due to an accident, they had to leave the wheat in the desert near the Gandom Beryan hill.
+A few days later drivers of another caravan noted the abandoned load – the grains were scorched due to the heat.
 Since then the hill got its present name.

 Surroundings of Gandom Beryan have otherworldy beauty and lately are turning into a popular eco-tourism place.

 Gandom Beryan is included in the following list:

 - The Hottest spot on Earth, NASA Earth Observatory, accessed in the 31st October 2010.

 - MODIS land team validation, NASA Goddard Space Flight Center, accessed in the 1st November 2010.